How to Manage Gossip at Work

 They speculate about the company's future, whether coworkers will get fired, and what other employees are doing in their personal lives outside of work.

-In short, employees are capable about gossiping about anything—and they do—in a workplace that fails to manage gossiping employees.
+In short, employees are capable of gossiping about anything—and they do—in a workplace that fails to manage gossiping employees.

 Managers and Gossiping Employees